Vegan Japanese Tantan soup with chili oil and bok choy

 JAPANESE TANTAN SOUP

-• Chili oil is spicy and orange.
-You can easily make it yourself with this recipe.
+• Chili oil is nice and spicy and a beautiful orange.
+You can easily make it yourself, for example with this recipe.

-Tantan men, as this soup is called in Japanese, was inspired by the Chinese dish dandan noodles which I once tried in a Szechuan restaurant in Hamburg and was almost unable to finish it because it was so spicy!
+Tantanmen, which is what this soup is called in Japanese, was inspired by Chinese dandan noodles, which I once tried at a vegan Szechuan restaurant in Hamburg.
+I almost couldn’t finish them because they were so spicy.

-The Japanese version is not that spicy, but feel free to add as much chili and chili oil as you like 🙂
+Japanese tantanmen isn’t quite as spicy, but of course, you can add as much chili and chili oil as you like.

 Do you already have my free checklist for traveling vegans?
 Subscribe to my newsletter and get it now 🙂